microsoft/AirSim/docs/settings.md

 ## Wind Settings

 This setting specifies the wind speed in World frame, in NED direction.
 Values are in m/s.
 By default, speed is 0, i.e. no wind.

+## Camera Director Settings

+This element specifies the settings used for the camera following the vehicle in the ViewPort.

+* `FollowDistance`: Distance at which camera follows the vehicle, default is -8 (8 meters) for Car, -3 for others.
+* `X, Y, Z, Yaw, Roll, Pitch`: These elements allows you to specify the position and orientation of the camera relative to the vehicle.
+Position is in NED coordinates in SI units with origin set to Player Start location in Unreal environment.
+The orientation is specified in degrees.

 ## Camera Settings
 The `CameraDefaults` element at root level specifies defaults used for all cameras.
 These defaults can be overridden for individual camera in `Cameras` element inside `Vehicles` as described later.